v8/v8.dev/src/features/promise-finally.md

 tags:
   - ECMAScript
   - ES2018
+description: 'Promise.prototype.finally enables registering a callback to be invoked when a promise is settled (i.e. either fulfilled or rejected).'
 tweet: '922459978857824261'
 ---
-`Promise.prototype.finally` allows registering a callback to be invoked when a promise is _settled_ (i.e. either fulfilled or rejected).
+`Promise.prototype.finally` enables registering a callback to be invoked when a promise is _settled_ (i.e. either fulfilled or rejected).

 Imagine you want to fetch some data to show on the page.
 Oh, and you want to show a loading spinner when the request starts, and hide it when the request completes.
 When something goes wrong, you show an error message instead.